eduboue/ImagingStack/README.md

 ### ✔ Metadata Handling

-- Stores and propagates metadata such as:
+- Stores and propagates metadata such as (will be specific to file type):
   - voxel size
   - `pixdim`
   - `space directions`